-Technology literacy takes that information a step further and introduces students to the machines that empower the Information Age.
+Technology and digital literacy takes that information a step further and introduces students to the machines that empower the Information Age.
 They learn about computers, servers, and even how the Internet works.

 After all, if you don’t understand how technology works, it might as well be magic!

-Fortunately, the Internet is packed with helpful resources to teach information and digital literacy.
+Fortunately, the Internet is packed with helpful resources to teach information literacy in your middle school classes.